Ashley aka Ash + Oak

 I am sure I could go on forever but I won't.
 This is 1 of the 52 posts you will see about working women.
 Each Wednesday I will blog about another woman doing her thing.
 From screenwriters to beauty products from Oakland to Australia I will be sharing all sorts of love with you.
 Each woman gets to write or answer a few questions but each week there will be two guest questions.
 For this week I must answer……..

 What keeps you going when you start to doubt yourself?

 Hummmm, my passion for the flowers.
 Honestly, I hate weddings and lovey things but it’s a place for me to create what I love.
 Working with my hands and touching every stem drives me to keep going.
 Someday I will give up weddings and create living art for galleries.
 Big dreams but my goals.

 The most fun you’ve had creatively that didn’t involve work?

-As I mentioned before I take these wonderful girls trips and on the trips we usually do a creative project.
+As I mentioned before I take these wonderful girls trips and on the trips, we usually do a creative project.
 One of the first was for the Dakota Pipe Line.
 Well, let me start this off by saying we had good intentions.
-During these girls trips we usually take psychedelics and drink a lot.
-This one trip we wanted to send a sign to the pipe line as well as supplies and money.
-My dear friend let use her leather sign from her wedding but we had paint over it.
+During these girls trips, we usually take psychedelics and drink a lot.
+This one trip we wanted to send a sign to the pipeline as well as supplies and money.
+My dear friend let use her leather sign from her wedding but we had painted over it.
 Well, do I need to say more.
-Drugs and painting are by far my favorite things to do besides flowers.
+Painting and drugs are by far my favorite things to do besides flowers.